ppotter50/HelpDeskTraining/index.md

     <em>That said</em>, note the following errata, policy details that are <strong>outdated or missing from the Wiki:</strong>
     <ul>
         <li>CAEN has a <a href='https://uofmcaen.slack.com'>Slack channel</a> that the Wiki does not mention. <strong>You are required to have this Slack channel open during your shift.</strong></li>
-        <li>Notes are no longer taken at Hotline Meetings.</li>
+        <li>Notes are no longer taken at Help Desk Meetings.</li>
-        <li>Hotline meetings have been on hiatus in recent semesters.
-Please consult an FTE re: scheduling meetings, whether there are regular weekly meetings, and other special meetings. <strong>Attendance at all Hotline meetings is mandatory.
+        <li>Help Desk meetings have been on hiatus in recent semesters.
+Please consult an FTE re: scheduling meetings, whether there are regular weekly meetings, and other special meetings. <strong>Attendance at all Help Desk meetings is mandatory.
 You must inform an FTE if you cannot attend.</strong></li>
         <li>The "Google Talk client" is Google Hangouts.
 It is not strictly required you have it open during your shift, but it is strongly recommended.
-It's often the best and fastest way to communicate with your FTEs (and for them to reach you and send you important info/links), and it's useful for sharing dank memes with your fellow Hotline colleagues.</li>
+It's often the best and fastest way to communicate with your FTEs (and for them to reach you and send you important info/links), and it's useful for sharing dank memes with your fellow Help Desk colleagues.</li>
     </ul>

    </p>